Travel Alerts (Including latest development on COVID-19 and the global do not travel issued by DFAT on the 18th of March)

 You must hold a valid Australian driver’s licence and comply with all rules/regulations while driving your vehicle to be eligible for insurance claims

-If you have selected an InsureandGo Silver or Gold policy, you will be covered for up to $4,000 in rental car excesses (compare travel insurance levels of cover here)
+If you have selected an InsureandGo Gold International policy, you will be covered for up to $8,000 in rental car excesses (compare travel insurance levels of cover here)

 You need to obey all terms and conditions set out in your contract with the vehicle rental company; failure to do so will mean your travel insurance cover won’t be valid